Wiltshire Music Centre

-Wiltshire Music Centre is a 300-seat concert hall in Bradford on Avon, Wiltshire, England which has been described as having "the finest acoustic outside London".
-The Centre puts on over 150 concerts a year including critically acclaimed artists such as Claire Martin, Richard Rodney Bennett, Courtney Pine, John Williams Imogen Cooper and the Orchestra of the Age of Enlightenment.
+Wiltshire Music Centre is a 300-seat concert hall in Bradford-on-Avon, Wiltshire, England which has been described as having "the finest acoustic outside London".
+The Centre puts on over 150 concerts a year including critically acclaimed artists such as Claire Martin, Richard Rodney Bennett, Courtney Pine, John Williams, Imogen Cooper and the Orchestra of the Age of Enlightenment.

-The centre is in the northwest of Bradford on Avon and is adjacent to the town's secondary school, St Laurence School.
-Wiltshire Music Centre Trust Ltd is an independent charity run by a small team of 10 employees, who are supported by a team of approx. 85 volunteer stewards.
+The centre is in the north-west of Bradford-on-Avon and is adjacent to the town's secondary school, St Laurence School.
+Wiltshire Music Centre Trust Ltd is an independent charity run by a small team of 10 employees, who are supported by a team of approximately 85 volunteer stewards.

 History

 Wiltshire Music Centre opened in 1998, built with funding from one of the first National Lottery grants for art projects: £1.74 million towards overall design and build costs.

-The first event to take place at the centre was the BBC Radio 4 Any Questions? programme in January 1998.
-Any Questions? returned to the centre on 1 July 2011 with Billy Bragg, Deborah Meaden, Shaun Woodward and Steve Webb as panelists.
+The first event to take place at the Centre was the BBC Radio 4 Any Questions? programme in January 1998.
+Any Questions? returned to the Centre on 1 July 2011 with Billy Bragg, Deborah Meaden, Shaun Woodward and Steve Webb as panellists.

-The Princess Royal opened the centre on 29 April 1998 and the first concert was performed by international pianist John Lill on 7 March 1998.
+The Princess Royal opened the Centre on 29 April 1998 and the first concert was performed by international pianist John Lill on 7 March 1998.
 In May 2004, the Trust was invited to a reception at Number 10 Downing Street to celebrate outstanding achievements in the arts.

 Concert programme

-The centre's programme and visitor levels grew year-on-year during its first decade, and in recent years the centre has offered a programme of classical, jazz, folk and world music to more than 20,000 audience members.
+The Centre's programme and visitor levels grew year-on-year during its first decade, and in recent years the Centre has offered a programme of classical, jazz, folk and world music to more than 20,000 audience members.

 The Centre promotes on average 50 professional concerts every year, as well as providing a performance venue for 30 local amateur and professional groups and on average 30 local young people's participation events.
-In 2011 the centre's concerts and participation events attracted more than 60,000 people into the centre.
+In 2011 the Centre's concerts and participation events were attended by more than 60,000 people.

 Education work

-The centre is home to a variety of orchestras, choirs and other music groups.
-The centre was founded on a commitment to nurture musical ability or interest, regardless of age or background, and runs projects aimed at delivering strong musical experiences.
+The Centre is home to a variety of orchestras, choirs and other music groups.
+The Centre was founded on a commitment to nurture musical ability or interest, regardless of age or background, and runs projects aimed at delivering strong musical experiences.

-The centre has worked with most special schools and many of the primary schools in Wiltshire, as well as a number of the county's secondary schools.
+The Centre has worked with most special schools and many of the primary schools in Wiltshire, as well as a number of the county's secondary schools.
 In 2007 the Centre played a key role in launching South West Music School, a virtual school which provides advanced training for gifted young musicians and singers aged 8 to 18.